MechTechnology/SmartStitch/README.md

 *Default: 0* --- *Console Parameter Name: ignorable_pixels*

 ### Scan Line Step [2.0+]
-This is the step at which the program moves if it find the line it's on to be unsuitable to be sliced, meaning when it move on to the next line, it moves down X number of pixels to a new line, where it begins it's scan algorithm once again.
+This is the step at which the program moves if it find the line it's on to be unsuitable to be sliced, meaning when it move on to the next line, it moves up/down X number of pixels to a new line, then it begins its scan algorithm once again.
 This X number of pixels is the scan line step.
 Smaller steps should give better results but larger ones do save computational power.

 *Default: 5* --- *Value Range: 1-20* --- *Console Parameter Name: scan_line_step*